rahul-gharat/dronahq-docs/docs/building-apps-concepts/format-data.md

 For Connectors and when using the output of the Lookup formula, you would get different types of data from the respective sources.
 Typically, when presenting data in a Table grid control or any card control, you would prefer to make it visually appealing.

-You have the option of applying conditional formatting or data type-specific formatting in Studio using the Format Data feature or property available for the table grid control, the detail view control, and the different card controls like compact card, single-user card, long card, and so on.
+You have the option of applying conditional formatting or data type-specific formatting in DronaHQ using the Format Data feature or property available for the table grid control, the detail view control, and the different card controls like compact card, single-user card, long card, and so on.
 The formatting options would differ based on the type of data.
 At times you may also apply formatting based on a condition.
 Now let's see the different types of formatting available.

 ## Conditional Formatting - Conditions